Rush505/valhardmode/README.md

 * Increases max capacity of Smelter-like objects
 * Fireplace-type objects don't consume fuel
 * Increases build range of crafting stations
-* Increases crafting station upgrade range
+* Increases crafting station extension placement range
 * Increases grow time for planted trees
+* Enables Maypole piece for building

 ### Dedicated Server
 * Shared features will only load when connecting to a dedicated server with the same version installed
 * Servers running this mod will only allow clients to connect if they also have the same version of the mod installed
 * Fixes incorrect data on Steam server browser

 ## Installation